You are currently on Hearing Direct UKGo to the US Website

 There are six principle hearing aid types.
 These are ‘Behind The Ear’, ‘Receiver in the Canal’, ‘In the Canal’, ‘Completely in the Canal’, Body worn Hearing Aids and Spectacle Worn Hearing Aids.
 They are all made up of the same component parts but offer different styles and methods of amplifying hearing.

-Hearing aids come in a wide range of types, styles, shapes, sizes and colours.
+Hearing aids come in a wide range of types, styles, shapes, sizes and colors.
 Regardless of their design, all digital hearing aids require the same basic assembly of components - microphone/s, chips, receivers and a battery to supply power.
 How these components are placed within the hearing aids is determined by the design.

 The design of hearing aids continues to evolve with manufacturers provide an extensive range to suit every taste and requirement.

-Before considering the colour and style of the hearing aid, we must first need to identify the type of hearing aid that will be right for you.
+Before considering the color and style of the hearing aid, we must first need to identify the type of hearing aid that will be right for you.
 Read on for our detailed guide to hearing aid types with feedback from our hearing aid customers.

 Behind-the-ear hearing aids are often abbreviated to BTE or occasionally OTE (on-the-ear).
 As the name suggests, behind-the-ear aids are designed with most of the electronic components enclosed in a casing which sits behind the ear, with a tubing of some kind allowing the processed sound to pass from the housing, over the ear and down into the ear canal itself.